-In an effort to streamline licensing and approval procedures, the MOIC operates the Bahrain Investors Center (BIC) for both local and foreign companies seeking to register in Bahrain.
-This high-tech, customer-friendly facility, located in one of Bahrain's largest malls, is part of a constant effort on the part of the government to attract firms in setting up regional operations in the country.
-The BIC is designed as a "one-stop shop" providing all commercial licensing and registration services.
+In an effort to streamline licensing and approval procedures, the MOICT operates the Bahrain Investors Center (BIC) and the online companies' registration portal (Sijilat) for both local and foreign companies seeking to register in Bahrain.
+Applications for setting up companies and conducting all related companies affairs are now fully automated, whereby an applicant will access the portal, fill in the required information and upload the required documents on Sijilat system.
+This system is linked to various relevant regulators to whom the application will be sent for approval.
+An applicant will therefore be in a position to monitor the progress of his/her/its application by checking the status thereof on the system.
+In addition to the online "Live Chat" on Sijilat portal, BIC is designed as a "one-stop shop" providing all commercial licensing and registration support services.
 Representatives from all relevant ministries and private sector areas like telecommunications, legal, banking, and consulting institutions are present at the BIC.